jonasahlsson/Flash-Messenger/Readme.md

 *Stylesheet* in webroot/css
 >webroot/css/flash.css

-*Usage example* to get going quickly is located in webroot directory.
-Copy into Anax-MVC and open i browser to test.
+*An usage example file* is located in webroot directory.
+Copy file into Anax-MVC/webroot and open i browser to get started swiftly.
 >webroot/flash-test.php

 Usage